 5. Like all contracts published by the public sector, these notices benefit from transparent contracting processes, favourable treatment of SMEs, and 30-day payment periods.

-Why are low-value tenders difficult to find?
+Why are Low-value tenders difficult to find?

 Many portals come with many issues: